-- Have a through look of selected subjects and syllabus.
+- Have a thorough look at selected subjects and UPSC Syllabus.

 - Underline or mark topics that you have an idea.

 - Think of your personal choices and go through subjects again.
-For example you are a doctor by profession, but you are also interested in reading literature of your local language, after going through syllabus you are interested in zoology, anthropology and literature, literature will be a nice option for you.
+For example, you are a doctor by profession, but you are also interested in reading the literature of your local language, after going through the syllabus you are interested in zoology, anthropology, and literature, literature will be a nice option for you.

-- Have a look of the best coaching institutes that offers your optional coaching.
+- Have a look at the best coaching institutes that offer your optional coaching.

 - Discuss with rank holders or seniors regarding their selection.
-Remember only discussion, not to follow whatever, their optional.
+Remember the only discussion, not to follow whatever, thier optional.

-Finally, always remember it’s your choice and decision going decide your service.
+Finally, always remember it’s your choice and decision, decide your service.

 Popularity of Optional Subjects in Civil Services Exam

 In UPSC exam preparation, some optional subjects are very popular.
-Although the number of candidates opting each optional for IAS mains can vary year on year, the below diagram gives an insights for the upcoming years based on previous year trends of selecting optional subjects (As per latest syllabus).
+Although the number of candidates opting each optional for IAS mains can vary year on year, the below diagram gives insight for the upcoming years based on previous year trends of selecting optional subjects (As per the latest syllabus).

 each optional Subject in IAS Mains